-In the event of an impact, if the communication network remains intact, and the power remains intact, depending 2 on the nature of the event, the ORC will determine whether to have the Enhanced Accident Response System perform the following functions:
+In the event of an impact, if the communication network remains intact, and the power remains intact, depending on the nature of the event, the ORC will determine whether to have the Enhanced Accident Response System perform the following functions:

-- Cut off fuel to the engine. - Flash hazard lights as long as the battery has power or until the ignition switch is turned to the "OFF" position. - Turn on the interior lights, which remain on as long as the battery has power or until the ignition switch is turned to the "OFF" position. - Unlock the doors automatically.
+- Cut off fuel to the engine. - Flash hazard lights as long as the battery has power or until the ignition is placed in the "OFF" position. - Turn on the interior lights, which remain on as long as the battery has power or until the ignition is placed in the "OFF" position. - Unlock the doors automatically.